-EVENT 1 STAIR CLIMB
+EVENT 1 - STAIR CLIMB

-StairMaster StepMill - NOTE: Position the unit with one side up against a wall and the specified elevated platform on the side opposite the wall.
-The handrail on the side opposite the wall is to be removed.
+StairMaster StepMill (Position the unit with one side up against a wall and the specified elevated platform on the side opposite the wall.
+The handrail on the side opposite wall is to be removed.
 The handrail on the wall side is left in place for the candidate to grasp while mounting and dismounting the StepMill.
-Additional steps are to be placed at the base of the StepMill to reduce the height needed to mount the StepMill.
+Additional steps are to be placed at the base of the StepMill to reduce the height of mounting the StepMill).